 The Derby sysinfo tool displays information about your Java environment and your version of Derby.

 The sysinfo utility prints system information to a console.

-Choose the method that you can use to run the ${\tt sysinfo}$ script:
+Choose the method that you will use to run the sysinfo script.
+The methods are listed in the following table.